Toggle menu

 Background

-Forecasts earlier in 2023/24 showed that we would overspend by £8.7 million by the end of March 2024 if we carried on spending in the same way.
-This is because the COVID-19 pandemic still affects our finances and has caused a delay in people coming forward for help, which has led to a higher demand on our services and an increase in the complexity of social care support.
-The increased cost of living has also affected demand on our services.
-In addition, high inflation rates have made it more expensive for us to provide services, and as residents and businesses struggle to make ends meet, we make less income from areas such as parking and leisure centres.
+Forecasts earlier in 2024/25 showed that we would overspend by £9.5 million by the end of March 2025.
+This is because we are experiencing a higher demand for our services and are seeing an increase in the complexity of social care support required.
+The high inflation rates have made it more expensive for us to provide services and support local residents and businesses.

 Through taking the following actions, we have already reduced the overspend: